alvs210/alvs210/_posts/2024-01-01-building-efficiency.md

 FancyHall 12.6
 MessyHall 12.6
 ```
-When writing it in Assembly, a few of the rules change.
-Because the program is now prompting for input interactively, your program will output
+When writing it in Assembly, a few of the rules changed.
+Because the program is now prompting for input interactively, the program will output
 prompts before reading values.